pavankat/medium-node-express-mongo-app/README.md

 ### Learn what REST means in plain English

+* EASY EXPLANATION
+	* if you Want you can skip all the shit below, and just understand this in the context of a web app that let's you log fried chicken restaurants (what this app does)

+		* REST means you have 4 types of URLs for a fried chicken spot: create a fried chicken spot (A POST ROUTE), read a fried a chicken spot (A GET ROUTE), update a fried chicken spot (A PUT ROUTE) and delete a fried chicken spot (A DELETE ROUTE).

+* HARD EXPLANATION (with theory)
 	* Use HTTP methods explicitly.
 	* Be stateless.
 	* Expose directory structure-like URIs.
 	* Transfer XML, JavaScript Object Notation (JSON), or both.

 #### Use HTTP methods explicitly.
 	To retrieve data, you use GET.
 To create data, you use POST.
-To update or change data, you use PUT (not used in this app).
+To update or change data, you use PUT.
 To delete data you use DELETE.

 	So for example, this once-common approach is not a good one: